 The main purpose of the pole shoe is to spread the flux and reduce the reluctance of the magnetic path.
 Whereas the pole core is excited with field winding and used to support them.

-The pole winding and field coils consist of copper wire placed in position around the pole core.
+The pole winding or field coils consist of copper wire placed in position around the pole core.
 When current passes through these coils, they electro-magnetize the pole which produces the magnetic flux.
 This flux passes through the rotor and produces a rotating torque as soon as the current starts flowing in the armature of the rotor.

 The armature core is the rotating part of a DC/AC machine.
 It is made up of silicon steel.
 The cylindrical structure is laminated to reduce the eddy current loss.
 Its main purpose is to offer a low reluctance path to the magnetic flux.
 And to house the armature conductors.